dlyfoung/e-binder/README.md

 ## Roadmap
 - view "all" pages (or at least a defined number of pages)
 - bottom navigation: prev | next
-- updatable font size
-- theme colors?
+- settings: theme, font size, title per page or not, auto-update if there is internet connection?
 - load from different sources / formats
+- alphabatized view (Table of content)